 You have the right to withdraw from this contract within 14 days without giving any reason.
-The withdrawal period will expire after 14 days from the day on which you acquire, or a third party other than the carrier and indicated by you acquires, physical possession of the goods.
+The withdrawal period is 14 days from the day of the conclusion of the contract.

-To exercise the right of withdrawal, you must inform us (Clarissa Hoffmann, Drozzaweg 9, 81375, phone +19173732142, e-mail [email protected]) of your decision to withdraw from this contract by an unequivocal statement (e.g. a letter sent by post, fax or e-mail).
+To exercise the right of withdrawal, you must inform us (Clarissa Hoffmann, Drozzaweg 9, 81375 München, phone +19173732142, e-mail [email protected]) of your decision to withdraw from this contract by an unequivocal statement (e.g. a letter sent by post or e-mail).
 You may use the attached model withdrawal form, but it is not obligatory.